Project Management Office Software. A Critique

 #2 Trello

-Trello is a visual project management tool that uses boards, lists, and cards to organize and prioritize tasks.
+Trello is a visual project management tool that uses boards, lists, and cards to organize and prioritise tasks.
 It is ideal for teams that need to collaborate on projects in real-time, as it allows users to add comments, attachments, and due dates to tasks.

 #3 Basecamp